But first, what is an SEO copywriter?

 Title and URL

-Every online content article needs a title.
+Every online content article or landing page needs a title.
 It is called the Title tag or H1 tag.
 You need to use your primary keywords in this tag.

 For example, Do you need a better mousetrap?
 My father always wanted a better mousetrap.
 Is a better mousetrap possible?